 A user recently asked:

 I’m posting to my blog the questions I’ve answered on StackOverflow, which earned the “Good Answer” badge.
-This was my answer to “How can I split a string into chunks of two characters each in Perl?“
+This was based on my answer to “What is your best programming experience?“